bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/registration/template.md

-# No Rate Limiting on Registration Form

-## Overview of the Vulnerability

 Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
 A lack of rate limiting on a registration form allows an attacker to send a number of requests to the server which registers an account on the service for each request, and will generate a new user.
 This has the risk of generating a large set of spam accounts with the service, which the attacker can use to spam other users and disrupt the platform.

 ## Business Impact